-During this complimentary consultation, the surgeon reviews the patient’s medical history.
+During this consultation, the surgeon reviews the patient’s medical history.
 If the patient has previously had a mammogram or any other type of preventative or diagnostic breast procedure, the surgeon will want to see the results.
 The patient should be prepared to discuss what she would like to accomplish with a Breast Lift.

 The surgeon evaluates the patient’s breasts; photographs may also be taken.
 The surgeon may use these images while creating the patient’s mastopexy surgical plan.

 Patients should not hesitate to bring a list of questions they have to this consultation.